 If a credit is still remaining on the account after all charges have been paid and, if necessary, unearned aid has been returned then a refund is issued.

-Approximately two weeks after the semester financial aid disbursement date Customer Account Services will resume normal credit balance refund processing.
+Approximately two weeks after the financial aid is applied to NDSU account balances, Customer Account Services will resume normal credit balance refund processing.

 - Refunds resulting from excess aid and/or overpayments with cash or check will be processed multiple times per week.